How to file an Ohio annual report

 • Current principal office address

-These three items appear on every biennial report, Certificate of Continued Existence, or charity filing and must match the state's existing record.
+These three items appear on every biennial report, Statement of Continued Existence, or charity filing and must match the state's existing record.
+Ohio requires a statutory agent to accept their appointment, and filings listing a statutory agent without that person's consent are improper and may be rejected.

 Professional associations need extra details.
-If you run a professional association, LLP, professional corporation, or professional LLC, you must list names and post-office addresses of all shareholders and certify that all shareholders are duly licensed to render the professional service for which the association was organized.
+If you run a professional association or LLP, you must list names and post-office addresses of all shareholders and certify that all shareholders are duly licensed to render the professional service for which the association was organized.
 Ohio uses these details to verify your firm still meets licensing requirements.

 Charitable organizations face the most extensive requirements.
-The Attorney General's online portal guides you through uploading your latest IRS Form 990, year-end financial statements, program and fundraising summaries, and principal officer list.
+The Attorney General's filing portal guides you through uploading your latest IRS Form 990 (which can satisfy financial statement requirements in lieu of separate balance sheets and income statements under ORC §1716.04), program and fundraising summaries, and principal officer list.
+The AG's office publishes a List of Annual Report Questions that organizations should review before starting the online filing.

 Consequences of not filing